SaraPaalsson/comppy17/README.md

 This is my collected files for the Computational Python coursed offered through SESE, autumn 2017.

-In *misc* you can find some miscellaneour filest to test concepts using git, that we have covered in the course.
+In *misc* you can find some miscellaneous files to test concepts using git that we have covered in the course.